- Types of Eczema

 – History or evidence of severe depression, schizophrenia, previous suicide attempts, or

-– Subjects who are unwilling to abstain from the use of TCS, TCI, prescription
+– Subjects who are unwilling to abstain from the use of TCS, TCI, and prescription

 – Subjects who have had side effects of topical medications including intolerance to